 As frustrated and tired and frazzled you may be, the other members of your household are right there in it with you, and it’s inevitable that you’re going to clash, probably more than once.
 Take a deep breath and remember the mess is temporary, and you’ll all still be living there when it’s done.
 Plan in some quality family relaxing time (maybe somewhere else), and do your best to ignore the little things.

-We have decades of experience and we’re with you every step of the way!
+We have decades of kitchen renovation experience in Winnipeg and we’re with you every step of the way!
 Questions?
 Feel free to ask!